vmware-samples/packer-examples-for-vsphere/README.md

 ## Known-Issues

-### Disconnected network interface for Ubuntu 20.04 machine images.
+### Disconnected network interface for Ubuntu 20.04 machine images after cloning from content library or template.
-The network interface for Ubuntu 20.04 machine images are in a disconnected after conversion to template / OVF.
-This does not effect Windows images.
+The network interface for Ubuntu 20.04 machine images are in a disconnected after deployment.
+This does not effect other Linux or Windows machine images.

-**Workaround**: Manually or programmatically connect the network interface post-provisioning.
-This is being investigated - the cause is present the post-provisioning script executed before shutdown, likely due to cloud-init.
+**Workaround**: This is caused by the presence of cloud-init.
+The network interface will eventually connect through guest customization once cloud-init fails or it can be mitigated by adding the following to `/scripts/linux/ubuntu-server-cleanup.sh`.

+`sudo apt purge cloud-init -y ;sudo apt autoremove -y ;sudo rm -rf /etc/cloud`

 ### UEFI Firmware does not work with older Linux distributions.
 The use of UEFI firmware, by setting `vm_firmware = "efi-secure"`, does not work on some older Linux distributions.